 Amy holds a Bachelor of Science from Southern Cross University, specialising in Marine Systems, and previously worked as a research assistant in a benthic ecology lab investigating the impacts of thermal stress on intertidal rocky platforms.
 She is now completing her Honours at the University of Newcastle, with research based at Heron Island on the southern Great Barrier Reef.
 Her project focuses on how different coral species respond to and recover from varying levels of heat stress, using an interspecies comparison to investigate recovery processes and improve understanding of coral resilience in the face of climate change.

+2025.
 Mildred Kelokelo – The University of Newcastle.
-Mildred completed her Doctor of Philosophy at the School of Environmental and Life Sciences, The University of Newcastle in late 2024.
-Her research crossed the social sciences and spatial analysis of thermal stress across the Pacific.
+Mildred completed her Doctor of Philosophy at the School of Environmental and Life Sciences, The University of Newcastle.
+Her research crossed the social sciences and spatial analysis of thermal stress across the Pacific and is currently under review.
 She conducted research investigating community values and engagement with the Norfolk coral reef ecosystems.

-Dr Sophie Vuleta – The University of New South Wales
+2025 Dr Sophie Vuleta PhD awarded from The University of New South Wales

 Sophis has a double degree in Environmental Biology and Applied Geology, and is interested in the biology and distribution of non-photosynthesising corals.
 Through her PhD research Sophie established The Cold Water Coral Project Australia, and is passionately raising awareness for unexplored coral diversity. https://coldwatercoralprojectaus.com

-Dr Charlotte Page – The University of New South Wales.
+2024 Dr Charlotte Page PhD awarded from The University of New South Wales.
 Charlotte completed her Doctor of Philosophy at UNSW Faculty of Science, Biological Earth and Environmental Sciences in 2023.
 Charlotte’s research investigated coral disease in the Norfolk Island Lagoon.

-Dr Jessie Bergman – The University of New South Wales.
+2023.
+Dr Jessie Bergman PhD awarded from The University of New South Wales.
 Jesse completed her Doctor of Philosophy at UNSW Faculty of Science, Biological Earth and Environmental Sciences in 2022.
 Jesse’s research occurred across the Great Barrier Reef and Lord Howe Island, investigating the coral microbiome.

-Dr Alexander (Gus) Fordyce – The University of Newcastle.
+2022.
+Dr Alexander (Gus) Fordyce PhD awarded from The University of Newcastle.
 Gus completed his PhD in 2022 at the School of Environmental and Life Sciences, The University of Newcastle.
 Working with the Coral Reef Health Group Gus conducted surveys of algal species in the Norfolk Island lagoon.